Procedures for Dealing with Plagiarism

-Academic Consultations, employed as described in the next section, are mandatory reviews of the consequences of another offense.
+Academic Consultations are mandatory reviews of the consequences of another offense.

 For undergraduate students:

 Consultations will be facilitated by the Academic Resource Center and will include the academic department chair (and campus director or designee if applicable).
 In addition, the Student Success Committee or International Student Success Committee should be notified in the cases when the consequences (for example, failing the course) will place the student in academic jeopardy.
 The appropriate committee can provide additional referrals if necessary and may be able to identify if the student is exhibiting other behavioral issues that should be considered.

 This mechanism of notification will address the behavioral aspect of plagiarism (as it is not strictly an academic violation but also a violation of behavioral code) and in extreme cases, the chair can then decide to report the case to the appropriate academic dean as a code violation, which may warrant referral of the case to the Academic Honesty Board for a hearing on potential suspension or dismissal.

 For graduate students:

 Consultations will be facilitated by the Academic Resource Center and will include the department chair and the campus director or designee if applicable.
 Academic Resource Center will notify the appropriate department chair of consultations for students in the department, but due to the dispersed nature of graduate programs, chairs may determine that they do not wish to involve themselves.

 Unlike undergraduate dismissals, behavioral dismissals may not be warranted for graduate students due to the nature of the probation and dismissal policies tied to graduate students.
 If a student receives a deficient grade due to plagiarism, the penalties are as follows: